jundalisay/superb/content/en/research/social/economic-superphysics/intro/_index.md

 ---
-title: Economic Superphysics
+title: "The Metaphysics Of Value and Society"
 description: Textbook of Economic Superphysics
 image: /covers/econsp.jpg
-date: 2022-06-12
+date: 2022-08-10
 ---